yizhiwang96/TextLogoLayout/readme.md

 # TextLogoLayout

-This is the official Pytorch impclementation of the paper:
+This is the official Pytorch implementation of the paper:

 Aesthetic Text Logo Synthesis via Content-aware Layout Inferring.
 CVPR 2022.